P-Rut/Calculator-App/README.md

 ## Hi! 👋

-The challenge from Frontend Mentor was to build out this calculator app and get it looking as close to provided design as possible.
+The challenge from Frontend Mentor was to build calculator app and get it looking as close to provided design as possible.

 I made it during my coding course especcialy to practise my vanilla JS, CSS and HTML skills.